Guide on Door Lintels - Uses & Types

 Timber lintels

-Wooden lintels are relatively inexpensive and easy to install, but they may not be suitable for larger doorways or buildings with high levels of moisture.
+Wooden lintels are relatively inexpensive and easy to install, but they may not be suitable for larger doorways and standard measurements or buildings with high levels of moisture.

 Timber lintels tend to be found in older properties that require certain materials to be used such as graded buildings.